 Among the many labs on campus, students also have access to the extensive Aviation Safety and Security Archives, a one-of-a-kind collection of primary sources from leading human factors and accident investigation researchers.

-The Bachelor of Science in Industrial Psychology & Safety is housed within the Department of Behavioral & Safety Sciences.
+The Bachelor of Science in Industrial/Organizational Psychology is housed within the Department of Behavioral & Social Sciences.
 The Department is located in the Robertson Aviation Safety Center where classrooms, laboratories, and faculty offices are convenient for daily interaction with other students and faculty.
-The Department of Behavioral & Safety Sciences also provides a unique opportunity on the Prescott campus for students to interact with graduate students and collaborate on research and practice activities.
+The Department of Behavioral & Social Sciences also provides a unique opportunity on the Prescott campus for students to interact with graduate students and collaborate on research and practice activities.

-The Bachelor of Science degree in Industrial Psychology & Safety is designed to provide the student the following expertise:
+The Bachelor of Science degree in Industrial/Organizational Psychology is designed to provide the student the following expertise:

-The successful completion of the Bachelor of Science in Industrial Psychology & Safety requires a minimum of 120 credit hours.
-Students will complete a general education core, a math and science core, and a Psychological Science/Safety core.
+The successful completion of the Bachelor of Science in Industrial/Organizational Psychology requires a minimum of 120 credit hours.
+Students will complete a general education core, a math and science core, and a Psychological Science core.
 Completion of a minor is strongly recommended but not required.